Air Fryer Recipe

 Method

-1. Wash the courgettes thoroughly and slice them lengthwise into thin ribbons about 1/8-inch thick.
+- Wash the courgettes well, then slice them lengthways into thin ribbons about 1/8-inch thick.

-2. In a bowl, combine ricotta cheese, parmesan cheese, minced garlic, chopped basil, salt, and pepper.
-Mix well.
+- In a bowl, add the ricotta cheese, parmesan cheese, minced garlic, chopped basil, salt and pepper.
+Mix until well combined.

-5. Spray the air fryer basket with olive oil spray and place the stuffed courgette rolls in the basket without overlapping.
-Lightly spray the rolls with more olive oil.
+- Spray the air fryer basket with olive oil spray, then arrange the stuffed courgette rolls in the basket without overlapping.
+Lightly spray the rolls with a little more olive oil.

-6. Air fry for 10-12 minutes or until the courgette is tender and the cheese is melted and bubbly.
+- Air fry for 10-12 minutes, or until the courgette is tender and the cheese has melted and is bubbling.

-7. Warm marinara sauce and spoon it onto a serving plate.
-Place the cooked courgette rolls on top of the sauce and garnish with fresh basil if desired.
+- Warm the marinara sauce and spoon it onto a serving plate.
+Set the cooked courgette rolls on top of the sauce and garnish with fresh basil if desired.

 Why this works in an air fryer